 Tis the season to be gingerbread!
-The sweet-and-spicy treat flavored by a
+The sweet-and-spicy treat flavored by a lumpy little root is a ubiquitous celebrity in fall and winter, starring in everything from cute cookies and overpriced lattes to

 As I bit the head off a gingerbread man the other day, I wondered: Whose bright idea was this delicious concoction, anyway?